SMByC/ThRasE/README.md

 ![](docs/img/thrase.svg)

-ThRasE is a powerful and fast thematic raster editor Qgis plugin, it uses a recode pixel table to modify several classes at the same time using pixels, lines, polygons or freehand tools.
-The plugin has an additional navigation tool to ensure layer inspection.
+ThRasE is a powerful and fast Thematic Raster Editor QGIS plugin.
+It utilizes a recode pixel table to modify multiple classes simultaneously using various tools, including pixels, lines, polygons, and freehand drawing.
+The plugin also features a navigation tool to facilitate layer inspection.

+The plugin serves multiple purposes, including but not limited to:

+* Editing/reclassifying thematic maps
+* Creating thematic maps from scratch
+* Labeling images for tasks such as semantic segmentation
+* Creating training data for machine learning models
+* Refining agricultural maps
+* Updating urban planning maps
+* Classifying/fix land cover types

 ![](docs/img/overview.webp)